A characterization of alternating links in thickened surfaces: Abstract

 \section{Abstract}

 We use an extension of Gordon-Litherland pairing to thickened surfaces to give a topological characterization of alternating links in thickened surfaces.
 If $\Si$ is a closed oriented surface and $F$ is a compact unoriented surface in $\Si \times I$, then the Gordon-Litherland pairing defines a symmetric bilinear pairing on the first homology of $F$.
 A compact surface in $\Si \times I$ is called \textit{definite} if its Gordon-Litherland pairing is a definite form.
-We prove that a non-split link $L$ in a thickened surface is alternating if and only if it bounds two definite surfaces of opposite sign.
+We prove that a link $L$ in a thickened surface is non-split, alternating, and of minimal genus if and only if it bounds two definite surfaces of opposite sign.